mislav/git-deploy/README.markdown

 Deployment
 ----------

-After you've set everything up, visiting "http://example.com" in your browser should show your app up and running.
+If you've set your app correctly, visiting "http://example.com" in your browser should show it up and running.

 Now, subsequent deployments are done simply by pushing to the branch that is currently checked out on the remote:

     $ git push production master

+Because the deployments are done with git, not everyone on the team had to install git-deploy.
+Just the person who was doing the setup.

 Deployments are logged to "log/deploy.log" in your application.

-On first push your server automatically:

-1. creates the "log" and "tmp" directories;
-2. copies "config/database.example.yml" to "config/database.yml".

-On every subsequent deploy, the "post-reset" script analyzes changes and:
+On every deploy, the "deploy/after_push" script performs the following:

-4. sync submodule urls if ".gitmodules" file has changed;
-5. initialize and update submodules;
-1. clears cached CSS/JS assets if any versioned files under "public/stylesheets" and "public/javascripts" have changed;
+1. updates git submodules (if there are any);
-2. runs `bundle install --deployment` if Gemfile or Gemfile.lock have been changed
+2. runs `bundle install --deployment` if there is a Gemfile;
 3. runs `rake db:migrate` if new migrations have been added;
-6. `touch tmp/restart.txt` if app restart is needed.

-Finally, these are the conditions that trigger the app restart:

-1. some CSS/JS assets have been cleared;
-2. the database schema has been migrated;
-3. one or more files/submodules under "app", "config", "lib", "public", or "vendor" have changed.
+4. clears cached CSS/JS assets in "public/stylesheets" and "public/javascripts";
+5. restarts the web application.

+You can customize all of this by editing scripts in the "deploy/" directory of your app.

 How it works
 ------------

-The "setup" task installed a couple of hooks in the remote git repository: "post-receive" and "post-reset".
-The former is a git hook which is invoked after every push to your server, while the latter is a *custom* hook that's called asynchronously by "post-receive" when we updated the deployment branch.
-This is how your working copy on the server is kept up-to-date.
+The "setup" task installed a "post-receive" hook in the remote git repository.
+This is how your working copy on the server is kept up to date.
+This hook, after checking out latest code, asynchronously dispatches to "deploy/after_push" script in your application.
+This script executes on the server and also calls "deploy/before_restart", "restart", and "after_restart" callbacks if they are present.

+These scripts are ordinary unix executable files.
+The ones which are generated for you are written in shell script and Ruby.

-It's worth knowing that "post-reset" is done **asynchronously from your push operation**.
-This is because migrating the database and updating submodules might take a long time and we don't want to wait for all that while we're doing a git push.
+It's worth remembering that "after_push" is done **asynchronously from your git push**.
+This is because migrating the database and updating submodules might take a long time and you don't want to wait for all that during a git push.
 But, this means that when the push is done, the server has *not yet restarted*.
 You might need to wait a few seconds or a minute.

   [heroku]: http://heroku.com/